 History of the Kungur Forest-Steppe in the Holocene: Problems, Approaches and First ResultsAuthor(s): L.S.
-Shumilovskikh, PhD, Georg-August-Universität Göttingen, Göttingen, Germany, firstname.lastname@example.org
+Shumilovskikh, candidate of Sciences, Georg-August-Universität Göttingen, Göttingen, Germany, firstname.lastname@example.org

 P.Yu.
-Sannikov, PhD, lecturer, Perm State University, Perm, Russia, email@example.com
+Sannikov, candidate of Sciences, associate Professor, Perm State University, Perm, Russia, email@example.com

 Issue: Volume 42, № 4